rajneesh069/DSA/README.md

 ## Breadth First Search or Level Order Traversal

 - Iterative approach is more intuitive in this case.
+- When you've reached at the end of a level, the whole next level is already in the queue.
+- Or it can be said that when you remove a node it's children of the next level are already inside the queue.

 ```java
 package binaryTrees;